rikosintie/Discovery/usage.md

 If you don't need them for a particular customer you can just open the file and delete any that you don't need or add any that you do need.
 The goal is to have all the data needed to satisfy the Change Request requirements.

+The script looks for `<vendor-id>-config-file.txt.
+You have to use that exact format.
+Since the script supports the following vendor_ids:

+- hp_procurve
+- cisco_ios
+- cisco_xe
+- cisco_nx
+- aruba_cx

+The config files will be named:

+- hp_procurve-config-file.txt
+- cisco_ios-config-file.txt
+- cisco_xe-config-file.txt
+- cisco_nx-config-file.txt
+- aruba_cx-config-file.txt

 **Note:** On older switches reading a lot of data can cause the CPU to go to 90+%!
 This will cause issues if OSPF or EIGRP is running and may cause the script to fail with a timeout.
 If this happens, remove some commands from the config-file and try again.

 ### Pulling the mac address table

-For pulling the mac-address table, which most customers want you to do, I have an exclude statement using a regex.
+For pulling the mac-address table, which most customers want you to do before a cutover, I have an exclude statement using a regex in hpe-procurve-config-file.txt.
 In the Procurve sample file it doesn't pull mac addresses for ports on modules A and B. These were uplinks on the switch that I tested the script on.

 `show show mac-address | ex "A|B"`